Researchers say they’re closing in on Captain Cook’s ship

 The Endeavour was also part of the fleet of 13 ships the British scuttled during the Revolutionary War in 1778 to blockade Newport Harbor from the French.
 It was listed in the records under a different name, the Lord Sandwich.

 The nonprofit Rhode Island Marine Archaeology Project located documents in London identifying the groups of ships in that fleet and where each was scuttled.
-It has been studying the wrecks in Newport Harbor since 1993.
+It has been studying the wrecks in Newport Harbor since 1993, and has been ruling out ones that could not be Cook’s ship.
 It announced this week that it had narrowed the search for Endeavour to one, or possibly two, archaeological sites.

+“We’ve been at this 25 years and this is the first time we’ve been really willing to say we think we’re closing in on having the Endeavour,” project director Kathy Abbass said at a news conference Friday.
+“This is science.
+It’s not a documentary.
+It’s not something that will be over in 50 minutes.
+And we’ve got a lot more work to do.”

 They’re hoping to excavate the most likely site in time for the 250th anniversary celebrations of Cook claiming of Australia, which is in 2020.